 3. Inheritance

 If you inherited, or co-inherited, a property, and the other people on the deed don’t want to sell the property, you could start a partition action, if you meet the legal requirements within the state’s laws.
 A partition action is a legal process where a court can either orders the sale of the property and divides the proceeds among all co-owners or divides the property among all co-owners.
-Again, this is a court action, so it takes time and can become expensive.
+Again, this is a court action, so it takes time and can be expensive.

 Get a quitclaim deed